BDC Hamburger Icon

 How much does general liability insurance cost?

-• Location: Insurance providers price general liability insurance based on where the business is located.
+• Location: Insurance providers price general liability insurance based on business location

-• Type of business: Some types of businesses, like construction companies, face higher risks and thus have a greater likelihood of incurring more lawsuits than other industries.
+• Type of business: Some types of businesses, such as construction companies, face higher risks and are more likely to incur lawsuits than other industries.
 That results in higher general liability insurance premiums.

-• Business size/number of employees and clients: Businesses with more employees and clients typically require more general liability insurance coverage than single-person businesses do.
+• Business size and number of employees and clients: Businesses with more employees and clients typically require higher coverage limits than single-person businesses.

-• Experience/years in business: Because they have built trust with their insurance provider and clients, more experienced business owners may pay less for insurance than newer businesses might.
+• Industry experience: Because they have built trust with their insurance provider and clients, more experienced business owners may pay less for insurance than newer businesses.

-• Claim history: A business with a history of claims has a higher risk of potential lawsuits in the eyes of insurance providers and thus will pay more for a general liability policy.
+• Claim history: A business with a history of filing insurance claims has a higher risk of potential lawsuits in the eyes of insurance providers and, thus, will pay more for a general liability policy.

 • Policy details: Coverage limits, deductibles and other details within the general liability insurance policy affect the cost of premiums.